 ➡️ Opposite India Gate is Rashtrapati Bhavan, the official residence of the President of India.
 It’s the largest president’s house in the world, 50 times larger than the White House!
 Take an auto rickshaw up Kartavya Path to see the most famous building in Delhi.

-➡️ Get the auto rickshaw to drop you off at Bikaner House, the former palace of the Prince of Bikaner.
-It’s now an arts and cultural centre, open for free to the public.
-This is your chance to explore an Indian palace.
-There are 4 restaurants on site, so have a bite to eat and enjoy the relative peace.
+➡️ Get the auto rickshaw to drop you off at one of the most unique cultural centres in Delhi, Bikaner House.
+This is the former palace of the Prince of Bikaner, and it’s now an arts centre, open to the public.
+This is your chance to explore a real Indian palace.
+There are 3 restaurants on site, so have a bite to eat and enjoy the relative peace.
+Admission is free.

 You’ll be right in the centre of Delhi and can easily go anywhere from here.
 The nearest metro station is Central Secretariat.